josem0225/transcryp/instructions.md

 ```bash
 .\setup.bat
 ```
-3. Wait for it to finish, then **restart your terminal** so the new PATH entries take effect.
+3. Wait for it to finish, then **close VS Code completely and reopen it** so the new PATH entries take effect.

 ---